-Action 4.2.1.1: Establish a Working Group to advise on improvement and maintenance of breeding habitat.
-Responsible Party Department of Environmental Affairs (Oceans and Coasts) through the Steering Committee Collaborators None Timeline Within one year of the Steering Committee's first meeting.
-Resources Needed Internal Indicator Establishment of Working Group with Terms of reference
+Action 4.2.1.1: Establish a Working Group to advise on improvement and maintenance of breeding

+habitat.

+Responsible Party Department of Environmental Affairs (Oceans and

+Coasts) through the Steering Committee

+Collaborators None

+Timeline Within one year of the Steering Committee's first

+meeting.

+Resources Needed Internal

+Indicator Establishment of Working Group with Terms of

+reference

-• , versee the research of artificial nest suitability and, if deemed appropriate, to develop guidelines to or their manufacture, deployment and assessment.
-Responsible Party Working Group Collaborators Management authorities, tertiary institutions and non-governmental organisations Timeline Within the time frame of the gazetted Biodiversity Management Plan Resources Needed Internal and external Indicator a) document that assesses suitability of artificial nests b) guidelines for manufacture and deployment of appropriate nests if design deemed suitable
+Action 4.2.1.2: Working Group to oversee the research of artificial nest suitability and, if deemed appropriate, to develop guidelines for their manufacture, deployment and assessment.
+Responsible Party Working Group Collaborators Management authorities, Overstrand Municipality, City of Cape Town, Robben Island Museum, tertiary institutions and non-governmental organisations Timeline Within the time frame of the gazetted Biodiversity Management Plan Resources Needed Internal and external Indicator a) document that assesses suitability of artificial nests b) guidelines for manufacture and deployment of appropriate nests if design deemed suitable

 Action 4.2.1.3: Working Group to advise and develop guidelines for management of breeding habitats, including identification of sites suitable for restorative or rehabilitative actions.
-Responsible Party Working Group Collaborators Management authorities, tertiary institutions and non-governmental organisations Timeline Within two years of the establishment of the Working Group Resources Needed Internal and external Indicator Breeding habitat management guidelines
+Responsible Party Working Group Collaborators Management authorities, Overstrand Municipality, City of Cape Town, Robben Island Museum, tertiary institutions and non-governmental organisations Timeline Within two years of the establishment of the Working Group Resources Needed Internal and external Indicator Breeding habitat management guidelines